 Dimensions include a 50mm white handling border.

-Each print will be numbered and embossed with Astrid's logo and shipped carefully in a tube.
-For UK/Rest of World orders, prints will not be embossed but will be accompanied by a digitally signed Certificate of Authenticity.
+Each print will be shipped carefully in a tube and will be accompanied by a digitally signed Certificate of Authenticity.

 Information about Astrid's Photogravure Etching series and further FAQs.